8 reasons why videoconferencing isn't great for your business or wellbeing

 Yu Hai Yki7beswgmo Unsplash 1024x683

 Eyecare professionals around the world are growing concerned about the possible health impacts of increased screen exposure.
-Since the outbreak of COVID-19, the average adult spends about staring at a screen.
+The average adult spends about 13 hours a day staring at a screen.
 Between our work laptops, personal mobile devices, iPads, Netflix, and TV, the hours add up.

 This exposure to the blue light emitted by screens on our devices can have a negative impact on our eye health.
-According to a , 70% of eye care professional survey respondents cited seeing dry eyes as a major symptom.
+According to a study by United Healthcare, 70% of eye care professional survey respondents cited seeing dry eyes as a major symptom.
 54% cited blurred vision, 63% cited headaches, and 76% cited sleep disruption.

 Written by